 - Investigating allegations of animal cruelty

 - Educating citizens about the humane treatment of animals

 - Animal bites and calls for service - dial 9-1-1

 There is no requirement for dogs to be registered or taxed in the Town of Holly Springs.
 However, all pets must be vaccinated against rabies.
 As proof of vaccination, veterinarians provide a small metal tag that pet owners must present to town employees upon request.
 It is wise for pet owners to attach this tag and an identification tag on pet collars in case a pet becomes separated from its owner and is captured.

 Pets are welcome at town parks in designated areas.
 Animals must be on a leash at all times as indicated in the Holly Springs Code of Ordinances, Sections 12-66 and 12-67.
 As always, please clean up after your pet.

 Dogs & Cats at Large

 Town ordinances prohibit dogs and cats from running or roaming at large.
-The law requires dogs and cats to be on a leash or in a pen.
 The owner or caregiver must restrain or maintain control of pets when off their property.